 Consider a Professional Exterminator

-If you do decide to use a professional exterminator, ask him/her if they have a bed bug-sniffing dog.
+If you do decide to use a professional exterminator, ask him/her if they have a bug sniffing dog.
 There are an increasing number of K-9s that can sniff out these little pests.
-Be aware that the cost of using a K-9 to sniff out the bed bugs can cost upwards of $10,000.
+Be aware that the cost of using a K-9 to sniff them out can be expensive, but has been shown to be 97% effective.

 If you are suffering from infestation in one room in your home you can close off that room and open the windows in the winter.
 The adults will die in a matter of hours while the eggs will take 30 to 50 days to die.
-All stages of a bed bug can potentially live for five days in 14 degree Fahrenheit temperatures.
+During all stages of their lives they have the potential to live for five days in 14°F temperatures.

 Heat Will Also Do the Trick

-Temperatures of 97 to 99 degrees Fahrenheit will kill a large amount of infestations although certain thermal death occurs around 111 to 113 degrees.
+Temperatures of 97°F to 99°F will kill a large amount of infestations although certain thermal death occurs around 111°F to 113°F.

-If you have a large infestation you can get the temperature in your home up to 140 degrees Fahrenheit for an hour or 120 degrees Fahrenheit for a couple of hours.
+If you have a large infestation you can get the temperature in your home up to 140°F for an hour or 120°F for a couple of hours.

 This will normally eliminate almost all infestations.
 Keep in mind you may have to do this once per week for a period of time in order to eradicate the infestation entirely.

 Use a steam cleaner to clean your mattress paying extra attention to the creases and crevices in the mattress itself.
-You can put your mattress in a sauna at 170 degrees Fahrenheit to kill the bugs.
+You can put your mattress in a sauna at 170°F to kill the bugs.

 Never Cover Your Mattress With Harsh Chemicals

 Instead, use baby powder or other talcum powder.
-Bed bugs have great difficulty surviving in fine powder.
+They have great difficulty surviving in fine powder.

 - Keep all wood piles and debris away from your house.